Twin-lead: Characteristics and uses

 300 Ω twin-lead ribbon cable was the most common type in the middle-20th century, when it was widely used to connect television sets and FM radios to their receiving antennas.
 Since the last quarter of the middle-20th century, 300 Ω twin lead ribbon cable has been largely replaced with 75 Ω coaxial cable for television installations.
 Multiple forms of parallel wire line are used in amateur radio stations as feedline for balanced transmission of radio frequency signals, most often as 450 Ω window line, instead of twin lead ribbon cable.

-The characteristic impedance of twin lead is a function of the insulating material and its thickness, and the wire diameter and its spacing; in the most common type, 300 Ω twin-lead ribbon cable, the wire is usually AWG 20 or 22 (0.52 or 0.33 mm²), about 7.5 mm apart.
+The characteristic impedance of twin lead is a function of the insulating material and its thickness, and the wire diameter and its spacing; in the most common type, 300 Ω twin-lead ribbon cable, the wire is usually AWG 20 or 22 (0.52 or 0.33 mm^{2}), about 7.5 mm apart.

 This is well matched with the natural impedance of a folded dipole antenna, which is normally around 275 Ω. Twin lead generally has higher impedance than the other common transmission wiring, coaxial cable (coax).
 The widely used RG-6 coax has a characteristic impedance of 75 Ω, which requires the use of a balun to match impedance when used with common antenna types.